enkidevs/curriculum/mongodb/intro/README.md

     description: This standard deals with learning to use various update operators to update documents
     objectives:
         0: Use the $set operator to set a new value for a specified field
+        1: Use the $inc operator to either increment or decrement the value of a specified field
   comparison-operators:
     name: Use different comparison operators to perform better queries
     description: This standard deals with learning how to use various comparison operators to more efficiently perform queries